TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 Get Accelerometer (raw)
 ~~~~~~~~~~~~~~~~~~~~~~~

 The Kookaberry contains an internal 3-axis accelerometer.
+See https://www.explainthatstuff.com/accelerometers.html

 The accelerometer block provides the acceleration value of the selected axis (one of the X, Y and Z axes in the
 sensor’s frame of reference), or the magnitude of the vector sum of all the axes.
 The X, Y and Z axes are selected using the  drop-down list on